Counterfactual harm: Prelimiaries

 The concept of harm is deeply embedded in ethical principles, codes and law.
 One famous example is the bioethical principle ``first, do no harm'' \citep{smith2005origin}, asserting that the moral responsibility for doctors to benefit patients is superseded by their responsibility not to harm them \citep{ross2011foundations}.
 Another example is John Stuart Mill's harm principle which forms the basis of classical liberalism \citep{mill2006liberty} and inspired the ``zeroth law'' of Asimov's fictional robot governed society, which states that ``A robot may not harm humanity or, by inaction, allow humanity to come to harm'' \citep{asimov2004robot}.

 Despite these attempts to codify harm into rules for governing human and AI behaviour, it is not immediately clear what we mean when we talk about harm.
-This can lead to confusion---for example, does ``allow humanity to come to harm'' refer to an agent causing harm by inaction (e.g. \citealp{bradley2012doing}), or failing to benefit?
+This can lead to confusion---for example, does ``allow humanity to come to harm'' describe an agent causing harm by inaction \citep{bradley2012doing} or failing to benefit?
 The meaning and measure of harm also has important practical ramifications.
-For example, establishing negligence in tort law requires establishing that significant harm has occurred \citep{wright1985causation}, and liability for damages due to algorithmic negligence is expected to fall on the vendors of these algorithms \citep{kingston2016artificial}.
+For example, establishing negligence in tort law requires establishing that significant harm has occurred \citep{wright1985causation}.

 This has motivated work in philosophy, ethics and law to rigorously define harm, with the most widely accepted definition being the \emph{counterfactual comparative account} (CCA) \citep{feinberg1986wrongful,hanser2008metaphysics,klocksiem2012defense},